There is no right or wrong answer here, but it will change depending on your particular situation.

 You can also use less grape juice and add more plain water to create a lighter taste.

-Other ingredients that many people consider using as substitutes for cooking sake are
+Other ingredients that many people consider using as substitutes for cooking sake are rice vinegar and white wine.

 However, these two are not the best fit to replace a splash of Ryorishi.
 Both have low umami kicks.

 Using either one of them for cooking would make your dish lacking depth in its taste.
+Rice vinegar is also too acidic to create a flavor balance.

 Meanwhile, white wine has too wide of ABV ranges, from 5-23%, making it hard to get the right measurement.